illus0r/lakruzz/en/_posts/2014-12-16-dewalokam+day+2.md

 layout: post
 title:  Interesting Danish accent
 author: Lars Kruse
-tags:   [Dewalocam, Kerala in India, Travel]
+tags:   [Dewalokam, Kerala in India, Travel]
 ---

+NB: _start with the [blog from the previous day](/en/cochin-dewalokam.html), if you haven't read it already_

 ## Yoga - animal farm
 ![View from the yoga matress](/images/blog/DSCN0979.JPG){: .stdright} Paul the yogi, drives to Dewalokam on his motorbike.
 He does that every morning to start a yoga class at 7:30.
 When we arrive at the yoga pavilion Jose our host is there, preparing the area by rolling out the mattresses.
 In Dewalokam the morning starts with yoga.
 It's travel day for most of the guests who were here when we arrived, so Marie and I are the only ones attending.